Electronic Communication & Social Media

 Employees have the responsibility of maintaining an appropriate employee-student relationship at all times.
 Employees who choose to utilize electronic communication and social media to communicate with students and parents may do so provided such communication is made as part of their official duties and for a legitimate educational reason or school business purpose.
 These communications must comply with the following requirements:

-1. Employees must use their District issued e-mail accounts when communicating with students and parents via e-mail.
+Employees must use either District issued e-mail accounts or a district supported communication tool (ie-student information system, learning management system or text message software when communicating with students and parents via e-mail.
 When communicating with students, employees must utilize the students’ District issued email accounts.
-Employees may not communicate with students via text messaging, social media websites (not including school-sponsored websites or blogs, as discussed below) or private email.
+Employees may not communicate with students via direct text messaging, social media websites (not including school-sponsored websites or blogs, as discussed below) or private email.

 Personal Electronic Communications/Social Media Use